victoroalvarez/mac-aware/README.md

 ## FAQ

 ### How are these files managed?
-To manage these files I use GNU Stow.
-Stow helps me keep my dotfiles on one directory and symlink these files to their corresponding location on my $HOME directory.
+To manage these files, I use GNU Stow.
+Stow helps me keep my dotfiles in one directory and symlink these files to their corresponding location on my $HOME directory.
 I first create directories where the files will be stored.
 Then I symlink the files with Stow.

 For example, after a new OS installation, to symlink files located on the repository's src/ directory to the $HOME/ directory of my machine, I go to the root of this repository and type: